rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 ## Binary files and source files

-The applications that you currently have installed on your system are dependent on a few factors.
-The major factor is dependent on the software package groups that were selected during the operating system installation.
-The other factor is dependent on what has been done to the system since its been in use.
+The applications you currently have installed on your system depend on a few factors.
+The major factor depends on the software package groups selected during the operating system installation.
+The other factor depends on what has been done to the system since its use.

 You will find that one of your routine tasks as a Systems Administrator is software management.
 This often involves: